 3. The Stand Rock Sioux Tribe is leading the charge

 The Standing Rock Sioux Tribe is a federally recognized Indian tribe centered in the Fort Yates, North Dakota, area.
 Tribal leaders say the construction of the pipeline threatens the tribe's environmental and economic well-being.
 The pipeline, according to the Sioux tribe, would also damage the site's history, religion and culture.
 The safety of the tribe's drinking water is also a looming question.
-Environmental groups have joined the tribe to petition the construction of the pipeline, with hopes that President Obama will reject the project as he did the Keystone XL pipeline.
-The petition to stop the whole thing had reached 300,000 signatures at press time.
+Environmental groups have joined the tribe to petition the construction of the pipeline with hopes that President Obama will reject the project as he did the Keystone XL pipeline.
+The petition to stop the whole thing reached 300,000 signatures by press time.

-4. It's all up to the courts
+4. It's all about resolve

 And you'll see personalized content just for you whenever you click the My Feed .